♫ I’m dreaming of a Switzerland Christmas… ♫

 MY BONUS TIP: Make it up to Mount Pilatus if you can while you’re here.
 The views are stunning and if the timing aligns, you can even attend the highest Christmas market in all of Europe (over 2000m above sea level).
 Sadly, it’s only open for one weekend a year (typically the last weekend that the cogwheel train is open), so this will have to be another bucket list dream (for now, anyway!)

-7. Experience pure Christmas magic in Bern
+7. Experience pure magic at the Bern Christmas Market

 Last but not least, I end this list with my biggest regret: not making it to the Swiss capital of Bern!